 If you want to make good coffee at home, you need a coffee grinder.
 These are the only ten you need to consider.

 As it pertains to making better coffee in the morning, no decision yields a greater effect than switching from pre-ground to whole-bean coffee.
 Roasted whole bean coffee carries with it the aromatics of the bean for a few weeks after roasting, and remains stable and “fresh” for much longer.
 Pre-ground coffee expels all the bean’s natural aromatic and exposes the grounds to particles that distort flavor — in other words, pre-ground coffee is stale coffee.

 To convert whole bean coffee to ground coffee, we need a coffee grinder.
 But not all grinders are created equal.
-We tested what most experts consider the world’s best coffee grinders, comparing size, speed, price and performance, to identify which machines to buy, and these are the nine best coffee grinders of 2022.
+We tested what most experts consider the world’s best coffee grinders, comparing size, speed, price and performance, to identify which machines to buy, and these are the ten best coffee grinders to buy.

 What Makes a Good Coffee Grinder?

 Burrs, Not Blades

 A rule of thumb: burr grinders rule, blade grinders drool.
 Where a blade grinder works more like a blender, chopping away at beans at the blade level, burr grinders effectively chew and crush beans.
 The difference between the two is dramatic.
 When coffee is put in a blade grinder — which are typically inexpensive and designed for spice grinding — only the beans that are in contact with the blade are brought to size.
 This means the beans that sit below the blade, or wedge themselves into corners, are left at a completely different size, while the beans at blade level are turned to dust.